psevon/exceptions-and-raii-in-c/README.txt

   library.

-- acu_std.{c,h} provides wrappers for some standard library constructors (such as malloc, fopen, pthread_mutex_lock, ...) that create a unique pointers to the resources making them subject to automatic cleanup.
+- acu_std.{c,h} provides wrappers for some standard library constructors (such as malloc, fopen, pthread_mutex_lock, ...) that create unique pointers to the resources making them subject to automatic cleanup.

 See simple program "example.c" for examples on use of exceptions and